mechristenson/study-guides/inf553/final.md

     - Model-based approaches
       - Estimate parameters of statistical models for user ratings
       - Latent factor and matrix factorization models
+  - Works for any kind of item with no feature selection needed
 10. User Based Collaborative Filtering
   - Weighted combination of ratings for a subset of similar users is used to make predictions for active user
   - Steps: